oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

 Quick Start
 ***********

-.. admonition:: OCI Data Science Policies
+.. admonition:: Prerequisite

   Before creating a job, ensure that you have policies configured for Data Science resources.

-  See also: :doc:`policies` and  `About Data Science Policies <https://docs.oracle.com/en-us/iaas/data-science/using/policies.htm>`_.
+  See :doc:`policies` and  `About Data Science Policies <https://docs.oracle.com/en-us/iaas/data-science/using/policies.htm>`_.

 .. include:: ../jobs/toc_local.rst